Felipeaescalante/react-shopping-cart/README.md

-# React Shopping Card
+# React Shopping Project

-# Step 1: Create react app.
+This is a front-end project for a fashion online store.